 Recognised as one of the most talented conductors of his generation, Edward Gardner began his tenure as Music Director of English National Opera in May 2007 with a critically acclaimed new production of Britten’s Death in Venice.
-Under his direction, the ENO has presented a series of stellar productions, including Damnation of Faust, Boris Godunov, Der Rosenkavalier, Punch and Judy, Peter Grimes and a double bill of The Rite of Spring and Bluebeard’s Castle.
-This season productions include Julietta, Don Giovanni, Wozzeck and Death in Venice.
+Under his direction, the ENO has presented a series of stellar productions, including Damnation of Faust, Boris Godunov, Punch and Judy and Wozzeck.
+His eighth season at ENO includes productions of Fidelio, Peter Grimes, Thebans and Benvenuto Cellini.
 In recognition of his talent and commitment, Edward received the Royal Philharmonic Society Award in 2008 for Best Conductor and in 2009, the Olivier award for Outstanding Achievement in Opera.
 In June 2012 Edward was awarded an OBE for his Services to Music in the Queen’s Birthday Honours.

-Equally successful as an opera conductor outside ENO, Edward received immediate re-invitations for 2012/13 and beyond at the Metropolitan Opera, New York and La Scala, Milan after his début appearances of Carmen and Britten's Death in Venice.
-These include Don Giovanni at the Met in Autumn 2012 and Britten's War Requiem at La Scala the following season.
-Prior to his appointment at ENO Edward was a regular at Paris Opera and in 2008 he returned to Glyndebourne Festival Opera with a production of Britten’s Turn of the Screw.
+Equally successful as an opera conductor outside ENO, Edward received immediate re-invitations from Metropolitan Opera, New York and La Scala, Milan after his début appearances of Carmen and Britten's Death in Venice.
+This season he returns to the Met with Der Rosenkavalier for a run celebrating the 100th anniversary of the work’s New York premiere.
+Prior to his appointment at ENO Edward was a regular at Paris Opera and in 2008 he returned to Glyndebourne Festival Opera for Britten’s Turn of the Screw.

-Edward has been appointed Chief Conductor of the Bergen Philharmonic Orchestra commencing in October 2015 for an initial three year term.
-He will take up the post of Principal Guest Conductor from August 2013 and has many exciting projects planned including recordings with Chandos.
+In October 2015 Edward will take up his new appointment as Chief Conductor of the Bergen Philharmonic Orchestra leading their 250th anniversary gala concert.
+He became their Principal Guest Conductor in August 2013 and has many exciting projects planned including recordings with Chandos and touring.

-In September 2010, Edward was appointed Principal Guest Conductor of the City of Birmingham Symphony Orchestra for a three year term, during which he conducts the CBSO for four weeks a season.
-Engagements with the CBSO during the 2011/12 season have included Dream of Gerontius at the Royal Festival Hall and the UK premiere of Weltehos by Jonathan Harvey to mark the opening of the 2012 Cultural Olympiad.
-Highlights of 2012/13 include a focus on Britten with Spring Symphony in Birmingham and War Requiem in St Paul’s Cathedral to celebrate Britten’s centenary year.
+Edward has been Principal Guest Conductor of the City of Birmingham Symphony Orchestra since 2011.
+Highlights with the CBSO have included the UK premiere of Weltehos by Jonathan Harvey to mark the opening of the 2012 Cultural Olympiad and Britten’s Spring Symphony in Birmingham and War Requiem in St Paul’s Cathedral to celebrate Britten’s centenary year.
 The 2013/14 season will see the completion of a Mendelssohn cycle which will also be recorded for Chandos.

-Edward has also enjoyed a flourishing relationship with the BBC Symphony Orchestra since 2005 and in September 2011 conducted them at the Last Night of the Proms which was televised live to audiences worldwide.
-In 2012 Edward made two Prom appearances, conducting the First Night of the Proms with the BBC SO as well as a stunning concert performance of Peter Grimes with ENO.
+Edward enjoys a flourishing relationship with the BBC Symphony Orchestra and the BBC Proms and in 2011 conducted the Last Night of the Proms, which was televised live to audiences worldwide, followed by the First Night of the Proms in 2012.
 His other ongoing relationships in the UK include the Philharmonia, London Philharmonic and Orchestra of the Age of Enlightenment.
-Edward also works regularly with young musicians including the CBSO Youth Orchestra and Barbican Youth Orchestra as well as the Trinity College of Music, Royal Academy and Royal College of Music.
-In 2002 he founded the Halle Youth Orchestra.
+Edward also works regularly with young musicians including the CBSO and Barbican Youth Orchestras and in 2002 founded the Halle Youth Orchestra.
 He conducts at the major music colleges in London every season and in September 2013 leads the opening concert of the new Milton Court Concert Hall for the Guildhall School of Music and Drama.

-Internationally, the 2012/13 season and beyond will see Edward conducting the Royal Concertgebouw Orchestra, Deutsches Symphonie Orchester Berlin, Orchestre Philharmonique de Radio France, Accademia Nazionale di Santa Cecilia, Orchestra Filarmonica della Scala, Czech Philharmonic, Swedish Radio Orchestra, Danish National Symphony, Gothenburg Symphony, Bergen Philharmonic and Melbourne Symphony.
-During recent seasons Edward has also worked with the NHK Symphony, Houston Symphony, Saint Louis Symphony, National Arts Centre Orchestra Ottawa, Mahler Chamber Orchestra, Bamberg Symphony, Netherlands Radio Philharmonic and Rotterdam Philharmonic.
+Internationally, the 2013/14 season and beyond will see Edward conducting the Royal Concertgebouw Orchestra, Netherlands Radio Philharmonic, Deutsches Symphonie Orchester Berlin, Leipzig Gewandhaus, Frankfurt Radio, Orchestra Filarmonica della Scala, Toronto Symphony, Montreal Symphony, Czech Philharmonic, Swedish Radio Orchestra and Danish National Symphony.
+During recent seasons Edward has also worked with the NHK Symphony, Melbourne Symphony, Houston Symphony, Saint Louis Symphony, National Arts Centre Orchestra Ottawa, Mahler Chamber Orchestra, Rotterdam Philharmonic, Orchestre Philharmonique de Radio France and Accademia Nazionale di Santa Cecilia.